holehouse-lab/shephard/README.md

 The Changelog below reports on changes as we updated SHEPHARD.
 Specific types of changes include **BUG FIXES**, **PERFORMANCE UPGRADES**, and **NEW FEATURES**, and these will be tagged as such.

+#### Version 0.1.21-patch (May 2024)
+* We added the `albatross_api` module to apis, which lets you pass in a Proteome and annotate at either the protein level or domain level all sequence predicted Rg and Re values.
+Right now this does both but better granularity and tests will be added before the bump to 0.1.22

 #### Version 0.1.21 (January 2024)